shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I found a wanted poster.”
 He flipped to a loose leaflet inside a book.
 “It says he escaped slavery, and is wanted alive by Princess Retriyoan.
 With a pretty hefty reward, even by today’s standards.”

 Ersatzica looked at the poster.
 It had a picture of Monassus’ face.
 It had the same black and white pattern as her face, with the same swirly stripes and black nose.
 Even the eyes were the same.
-Ersatzica looked at her reflection in the water, and it was the same face that she had always known.
+It was the same wolf face that she had always known.

 “Fisher…”